10 Interesting Facts About Vietnam That Can Make You Surprised

 Many motorbikes create a crazy look. ©Markus Winkler/pexels

-Like most major cities in the world, Ho Chi Minh City gets traffic jams that often last for hours and often occur.
+Like most major cities in the world, Ho Chi Minh City gets traffic jams that often last for hours and frequently occur.
 The main difference lies in the number of motorbikes that cover the entire congested road.

-Look at the traffic jam on the street from the sky, cars that fortuitously fall into the circle of motorbikes will still be like unmovable prey.
-Hundreds of motorbikes follow each other inching forward, behind, left, and right as if wanting to “swallow” each car lying helplessly on the road.
+Look at the traffic jam on the street from the sky.
+Cars that fortuitously fall into the circle of motorbikes will still be like unmovable prey.
+Hundreds of motorbikes follow each other, inching forward, behind, left, and right, as if wanting to “swallow” each car lying helplessly on the road.

 Some adventurous travelers visiting Vietnam choose motorbikes as a means of transportation as part of their exciting journey of discovery.
-However, this is an experience that we do not encourage you to try because the level of danger is real.
+However, this is an experience that we do not encourage you to try because the level of danger is absolute.

 Fact 4: The spirit of entrepreneurship and business is widespread.